sleepymustache/basic/README.md

 ### Navigation

 The navigation is generated from JSON.
 It renders the JSON into a unordered list with some classes added for the current active page.

 	// Add a placeholder in your template
 	{{ TopNav }}

-	// Create a php file in */modules/enabled/* namespace Example;
+	// Create a php file in */modules/enabled/* namespace Module\Example;

 	require_once('include/class.navigation.php');